Renameira/vsearch-application/README.md

 ## Python File:

 1. weabbp/
-	- main.py: xxxxxxx
+	- main.py: The `main.py` module is the first to run, with the aim of pulling the whole project together using the necessary modules.

 2. src/
-	- DBcm.py : xxxxxxxx
+	- DBcm.py : context manage of database

-	- decorator.py: xxxxxxxx
+	- decorator.py: decorator using in project to check if session is active

-	- vsearch.py: xxxxxxxxxx
+	- vsearch.py: the logic of the program

 ## How to run scripts
 <br>